NormannLaw/AberrationCorrection/README.md

 selected as the output.

 Given a n pixels by n pixels mode, the algorithm's runtime is O(n^3).
 In the lab implementation, the user may "crop" the image before grading to speed up.

+In this demonstrating version, you may try the algorithm on the attached 4 images (please remember to change the directories in the code before running it).
+The scores are consistent with human's intuition.
+That is, dense and bright laser spots with little external noise generally get higher scores.